Tick by Tick Data Configuration

 - Change the Intraday Data Storage Time Unit to 1 Tick.
 You must use 1 Tick for maximum accuracy.

 - Some supported Data and Trading services may not provide historical data in a tick by tick format.
-This is true of TD Ameritrade and Interactive Brokers.
-Therefore, with these particular services, the historical data will not be tick by tick unless you use the Sierra Chart Exchange Data Feed.
+This is true of Interactive Brokers.
+Therefore, with these particular services, the historical data will not be tick by tick unless you use one of the Real-Time Exchange Data Feeds Available from Sierra Chart.

 - Enable Allow Support for Sierra Chart Data Feeds.
-The only case where this should be disabled is if you are using the Sierra Chart Exchange Data Feed and you deliberately do not want to connect to this data feed in the instance of Sierra Chart you are running.
+The only case where this should be disabled is if you are using one of the Real-Time Exchange Data Feeds Available from Sierra Chart and you deliberately do not want to connect to that data feed in the instance of Sierra Chart you are running.

 - Press OK on the Data/Trade Service Settings window.